 Target population

 According to the University of Central Arkansas (2013b), a population is composed of members that meet a set criterion.
 In this study, the population from which a sample of participants was selected comprised of all the managers and senior members of staff of MFZ, who were based at the Lusaka office.
-The purposeful selection of this population led to less time and minimum costs incurred when selecting the 30 participants.
+The purposeful selection of this population led to less time spent and minimum costs incurred when selecting the 30 participants.

 Sampling design and procedures

 A sample is comprised of selected elements from a specified population (University of Central Arkansas, 2013b).
-A sample is a representative of a population, which is selected from a population using probability or non-probability sampling methods (Walle, 2015).
+Walle (2015) contend that a sample is a representative of a population, which is selected from a population using probability or non-probability sampling methods.
 Jawale (2012) argues that the main objective of drawing a sample is to make inference about the larger population, and the researcher in selecting a sample should avoid the bias.

 Jawale’s position is in consent with Taherdoost (2016) who contends that due to a researcher not having the time nor the resources to study the entire population, a sample will be drawn from that population to answer the research questions.
 A sampling technique can be chosen from the two sampling methods; probability sampling method, and non-probability sampling method (Taherdoost, 2016), and the two are the major sampling techniques employed by researchers (University of Central Arkansas, 2013b).

 Purposive sampling method, a non-probability sampling method, was employed in the selection of participants.
-The selected sampling method ensured that; the population from which the sample was drawn was representative, heterogeneous, and sampling errors would be minimized.
+The selected sampling method ensured that the population from which the sample was drawn was representative, heterogeneous, and sampling errors would be minimized.

 Sample size

 Using the purposive method, 30 participants all based at MFZL’s Lusaka office were selected.
-The selected sample was segregated into 6 managers and 24 senior members of staff.
+The selected sample was segregated into two categories; 6 managers and 24 senior members of staff.
 The composition of managers and senior members of staff in the sample was intended to obtain data that would encompass both strategic and operational perspectives on the research question.
 The selected sample constituted 60% of the targeted total population consisting of middle and senior management of the MFZL.

 Data collection

-According to Kabir (2016) cited in Taherdoost (2022b), before selecting a data collection instrument, the type of data to be collected should be determined, for the researcher to be able to answer the research question or resolve the research problem.
+According to Kabir (2016) cited in Taherdoost (2022b), before selecting a data collection instrument, the type of data to be collected should be determined for the researcher to be able to answer the research question or resolve the research problem.
 Before constructing the questionnaire, which was the tool used in the collection of data in this study, the variables and procedures that were required in answering the question as to whether the early access to partial pension withdrawals have had an effect on the performance of MFZL, were determined.

 In this study, both qualitative and quantitative data were collected.
-Qualitative data collected was in the form of perceptions of the respondents on whether the reformed public pension law is beneficial to the organisation, in the short to long term, or not.
-Further, opinions from respondents were obtained as to whether they were in support or opposed to the legal reform of the public pensions law.
+Qualitative data collected was in the form of perceptions of the respondents on whether the reformed public pension law is beneficial or not to the organisation, in the short to long term.
+Further, opinions from respondents were obtained as to whether they were in support of, or opposed to the reforms of the public pensions law.
 Quantitative data were collected in the form of interest rates for prescribed periods, loans recovery rates, and new loans applications.

 Source of the data